fastjs-team/fastjs.dev/README.md

 [//]: # (For some reason, the repo name won't be change for now.)

+This is the official website of [Fastjs](https://github.com/fastjs-team/core).

+For the documentation, please visit [docs repo](https://github.com/fastjs-team/docs) or [here](https://docs.fastjs.cc/).

 ## Auto Deploy

 This repo is auto deployed to [fastjs.cc](https://fastjs.cc) by Github Action and Github Pages.

-Your pull request or commit won't immediately be deployed to [fastjs.cc](https://fastjs.cc), it will be deployed after version release.
+Your pull request or commit won't immediately be deployed to [fastjs.cc](https://fastjs.cc), please wait for a while after your pull request is merged.

 ## Info